GitH05/Python/Attendance Admininstration Desktop Application/README.md

-# 🎓 College Management System (Student & Attendance)
+# 🎓 ATTENDANCE ADMINISTRATION DESKTOP APPLICATION
 ## 📌 Project Overview

 This is a **Python-based desktop application** built using **Tkinter** and **MySQL** to manage: